 Lisa Damour, Ph.D., a clinical psychologist in private practice, Podcaster at Ask Lisa, and author of two New York Times bestsellers, Untangled: Guiding Teenage Girls Through the Seven Transitions into Adulthood, makes a passionate case for not confusing college admissions with college readiness and says that when college students wind up in her office because of a disastrous first semester in college, in most cases, “They spent their senior year of high school and usually several years before that hinting, if not skywriting, that they weren’t ready to go to college.”

 Are there objective, challenging questions parents can ask themselves when determining if their high school junior or senior will be prepared to start college with his class?
-And finally, what, if anything, can parents do when they recognize that their student is not quite ready for college?
+And finally, what, if anything, can parents do when they recognize their student is not ready for college?

 Here are some suggestions of where to start to assess the college readiness of your teen: